 Good design comes from knowing when to do something daring and when to practice restraint.
 If a design element doesn't solve a problem, signal meaning, or serve a purpose, it's likely superfluous.

 My only constraints were UCSF’s brand guidelines.
-The solution was straightforward: an orange rectangle highlighting white text, matched to the height of the Clinical Translational Science Institutes Venn diagram logomark.
+The solution was straightforward: an orange rectangle highlighting white text, matched to the height of the Clinical and Translational Science Institutes Venn diagram logomark.
 The result is a clean identifier that catches the eye while seamlessly slotting in to institutional visual standards.
 UCSF's guidelines specify Helvetica Neue 45 Light as the default weight, so the EngageUC wordmark uses Helvetica Neue 55 Roman- itself a mildly subversive decision when others might choose 65 Medium or 75 Bold.

 The taped UI containers on this page?
 A gentle nod to the community engagement workshop that enabled this paper.